one3qualsone/elastic-finance/frontend/src/app/learn/beginner/value-investing-basics/value-investing-basics.md

 When Warren Buffett practices value investing, he follows this process:

-1. **Analyze Intrinsic Value**: He examines a company's financial data to determine what he thinks it's actually worth (e.g., $40 per share)
+1. **Analyse Intrinsic Value**: He examines a company's financial data to determine what he thinks it's actually worth (e.g., $40 per share)
 2. **Compare to Market Price**: Only after valuing the company does he look at its market price (e.g., $30 per share)
 3. **Buy at a Discount**: If the market price is significantly below his calculated intrinsic value, he purchases the stock
 4. **Hold for Income**: While owning the company, he receives income through dividends or increasing value